flyntwp/flynt/docs/getting-started/dynamic-component.md

 <a href="/add-link" class="source-note">To dig into this more, read through the full flowchart in the Flynt Core plugin documentation.</a>

 ## 3.5 Taking our Component Further
+We will now create an image slider by pulling the featured image from a list of posts selected by the user.

-Since we are making an image slider, let's use `field.json` to add a gallery field to our component:
+Open `Modules/PostSlider/field.json` and add a post object field to our component:

 ```json
 {